gatsbyjs/gatsby/docs/blog/2019-05-29-intergrating-graphiql-explorer/index.md

 ## Try it now

 We recently [added](https://github.com/gatsbyjs/gatsby/pull/14280) GraphiQL Explorer to Gatsby.
-It's available in starting with `gatsby@2.7.3`.
+It's available starting with `gatsby@2.7.3`.

 Create new Gatsby project: